Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/08-workload.md

 kubectl create namespace ratingsapp
 ```

 The MongoDB backend application is installed using Helm.
-You may use anything you'd like for the username and password for the MongoDB database, however that needs to be reflected in the connection string that is placed in Key Vault.
+Your username and password must be the same username and password using in the connection string secret that was created in Key vault in the previous step.

 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami